-Home-schooled students may nominate a home-school educator, parent, or relative that has played an important role in their home school education.
+Home-schooled students may nominate a home-school educator, parent, or relative who has played an important role in their home school education.
 Please submit the name of your home school educator you’d like to honor and how you would like your home school name to appear in the program.
 You may also nominate a community college teacher.

 This event is designed to honor high school and community college teachers who have influenced the Scholar and the Scholar’s career.
 There are other programs at RIT to recognize outstanding RIT faculty.

 The ceremony is American Sign Language interpreted.
 The Gordon Field House and Activities Center is equipped with an FM hearing assistance system.
 Receivers will be available at the ticket office in the main lobby.

 Floor seating is reserved for scholars and faculty; guest seating is available in the bleachers.
 Please contact Dawn Murray if you or a family member require special accommodations for wheelchairs or walkers.